Charles Duryea

 Charles Edgar Duryea (December 15, 1861 – September 28, 1938) was an American engineer.
-He was the engineer of the first-ever working American gasoline-powered car and co-founder of Duryea Motor Wagon Company.
+He was the engineer of the first working American gasoline-powered car and co-founder of Duryea Motor Wagon Company.
 He was born near Canton, Illinois, a son of George Washington Duryea and Louisa Melvina Turner, and died in Philadelphia, Pennsylvania, but spent most of his life working in Springfield, Massachusetts.
 It was in Springfield that Charles and his brother, Frank, produced and road-tested America’s first gasoline-powered car.

 Biography

 Charles Duryea was born on December 15, 1861, near Canton, Illinois, to George Washington Duryea and Louisa Melvina Turner.

 Duryea and his brother Frank (1869–1967) were initially bicycle makers in Washington, D.C., but later became world-renowned as the first American gasoline-powered car manufacturers, headquartered in Springfield, Massachusetts.
+Their design was inspired by a Benz gasoline-powered car that Charles saw at a fair in Ohio.
 Generally speaking, Charles engineered the automobiles, while Frank built, tested and raced them.